ITRS-Group/cordial/gdna/README.md

 ```

 > [!NOTE]
-> Note the use of the leading `./=` in the `./=etc/geneos/gdna/gdna.include.xml` above.
+> Note the use of the leading `./=` is not a typo in the `./=etc/geneos/gdna/gdna.include.xml` above.
 This is so that the path or file name is not interpreted as an instance name.
 Future version of `geneos` may address this issue through more explicit command line syntax.

-Open your GSE and add the new include, using the path `../../gateway_shared/gdna.include.xml` and a _priority that is different_ from all other includes (and the main setup file):
+Open your GSE and add the new include, using the path `../../gateway_shared/gdna.include.xml` and a priority _that is different_ from all other includes (and the main setup file):

 ![GSE Add include](screenshots/gdna-1.png)